CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.1 General Building.md

 ### 2 1 fire

 Buildings and the people and facilities inside them can be severely damaged by fire.
 In addition to direct damage caused by the fire, consequential damage must also be considered.
 The biggest source of danger in a fire is the toxic fire smoke.
 Most personal injury in a fire is caused by smoke poisoning.
-Even at facilities and IT systems, fire smoke can cause serious damage.
+Even in facilities and IT systems, fire smoke can cause serious damage.

 For example, when PVC is burned, it produces chlorine gas, which together with the humidity and extinguishing water form hydrochloric acid.
 Distributing the hydrochloric acid vapors through the air conditioner can cause damage to sensitive electronic equipment located in a part of the building far from the fire.